Allocation for Omnidirectional Aerial Robots: Incorporating Power Dynamics: Experimental Evaluation

 \subsection{Flying through singularities}

-As mentioned in~\Cref{sec:geometric_allocation}, geometric allocation methods suffer from singularities which become particularly apparent when the robot is close to a \qty{90}{\degree} pitch or roll angle~\cite{bodie2020towards}.
+As mentioned in~\Cref{sec:geometric_allocation}, geometric allocation methods suffer from singularities which become particularly apparent when the robot is close to a \qty{90}{\degree} pitch or roll angle~\cite{bodie2020singularities}.
 Here we show that the proposed differential allocation methods are not affected by these singularities and can still track the desired trajectory even when the robot is at very high angles, unlocking full omnidirectionality.
-Moreover, in these configurations, the weight of the robot is often compensated by only few propellers, pushing them close to their speed limits.
+To further complicate things, in these configurations, the weight of the robot is often compensated by only few propellers, pushing them close to their speed limits.

 Consider the cartwheel trajectory in~\cref{fig:vel_time_traj}, where the robot starts in horizontal hover, then pitches up to \qty{90}{\degree} and starts rotating around its body $z$ axis, resembling a rotating cartwheel in the air. \Ac{ageom} diverges early as it is not able to handle the singularity. \ac{anosecond} also quickly saturates the propeller speeds and diverges due to its lack of nullspace goals and limit curves.
 The other differential methods (\ac{adiff}, \ac{asecond}, \ac{apower}) all successfully complete the trajectory.

 All differential allocations try to keep the propellers' speeds low, \ac{adiff} and \ac{asecond} using a secondary objective to do so and \ac{apower} using propeller limit curves, see~\cref{fig:cartwheel_rotors}.